-The Bank is seeking to limit the number of new lending facilities larger than one year's worth of profit before tax, except in the cases of loans backed by highly liquid collateral; in which case Large exposure limits are considered when sizing the loan.
+The Bank is seeking to limit the number of new lending facilities larger than one year's worth of profit before tax, except in the cases of loans backed by highly liquid collateral; in which case Large Exposure limits are considered when sizing the loan.

 Balances held with counterparties are reviewed daily to avoid excessive exposures to any counterparty.
 Prior to the Russian invasion of Ukraine, the Bank took timely risk management action to curtail exposure it may have had to counterparties exposed to this region.
 The ratings of counterparties are also checked, with the Bank holding assets with reputable and well-rated counterparties.
+Efforts to open relationships with new counterparties is a routine part of the Bank's business contingency.